cisagov/get.gov/pages/about/senior-software-engineer.md

 ### Apply on USAJOBS (link coming soon)

 **Duties include**:
-- Oversee the system architecture using prototyping and proof of concepts.
+- Overseeing the overall system architecture using prototyping and proof of concepts within full-stack development
-- Support infrastructure and platform decisions to create an architecture that serves users and developers.
+- Supporting infrastructure and platform decisions to create an architecture that serves users and developers
-- Work within enterprise technology governance to ensure a healthy DevSecOps pipeline.
+- Working within enterprise technology governance to ensure a healthy DevSecOps pipeline
-- Work with the Product Owner to develop product roadmaps, backlogs, and measurable success criteria.
+- Working with the Product Owner to develop product roadmaps, backlogs, and measurable success criteria
-- Write meaningful user stories to ensure effective product delivery.
+- Writing meaningful user stories to ensure effective product delivery
-- Clearly communicate technical concepts with stakeholders at every level.
+- Clearly communicating technical concepts to stakeholders across a wide range of disciplines
-- Collaborate with researchers, designers, and product managers to deliver a product that meets user needs.
+- Collaborating with researchers, designers, and product managers to deliver a product that meets user needs using agile product development
-- Work with a cross-disciplinary team to use a sprint cycle and backlog for agile product development.